View Nepal in Detail

 • Water bottles (carry 3-4 liters)

-• Backpack: Main trekking backpack (for carrying food and sleeping bags) and day backpack (for short treks with needed essentials like water, camera, extra layers, and snacks)
+• Backpack: main trekking backpack (for carrying foods and sleeping bags) and day backpack (for short treks with needed essentials like water, camera, extra layers, and snacks)

 • Sunglasses (with UV protection)